Calculate allowable expenditures

 Traditional and proxy methods

-You must choose to use either the traditional method or the proxy method to calculate your expenditures for the tax year you’re claiming.
-You cannot change the calculation method you chose after you have submitted your SR&ED claim.
+You must choose to use either the traditional method or the proxy method to calculate your expenditures for each tax year you file a claim.
+You cannot change the calculation method after you submit your SR&ED claim.
 If you don’t select a method, the CRA will process your claim using the traditional method.

 Each method has its own advantages and disadvantages.